alanchelmickjr/sentient-node-sdk/src/interface/README.md

 - `Query` (interface): Query id and prompt.
 - `Request` (interface): Contains `query` and optional `session`.

+### response_handler.ts

+- `ResponseHandler` (interface): Protocol for handling agent responses.
+- `StreamEventEmitter<T>` (interface): Protocol for emitting chunks of data in a stream.

 ### session.ts

 - `SessionObject` (interface): Canonical session state.
 - `Session` (interface): Protocol for chat session.
 - `Interaction` (interface): Placeholder for interaction between user and agent.

+---

+## Client Interface

+The framework includes a client interface for interacting with agents:

+### SentientAgentClient

+- TypeScript client for querying agents and processing server-sent events.
+- Uses the ResponseEventAdapter to validate and convert JSON objects to response events.

 ---